WojciechLamperski/Java-Collections/QUEUE.md

 ```

 #### Another one is an ArrayList, but it is covered in more detail in a file dedicated to List specifically.

+## Classes that implement and extend above mentioned Interfaces and Classes

+### PriorityQueue
+PriorityQueue in Java is a class that implements the Queue interface and provides an ordered collection where the elements are ordered according to their natural ordering or by a Comparator provided at the time of queue construction.
+Unlike a regular queue, where elements are processed in the order they were inserted (FIFO), a PriorityQueue orders its elements based on priority, with the highest (or lowest) priority element being served first.